yovisto/dwerft/README.md

 * [Preproducer](http://www.preproducer.com/)
 * [LockitNetwork](http://lockitnetwork.com/)

+#### Webservice

+If you want to use your own conversion tools we provided a web service for the tailr versioning and triplestore upload.
+Please see `service/README.md` for further details.

+#### Tailr

+For version control we use tailr.
+Further informations can be found at [tailr](http://tailr.s16a.org/).

 ## Setting up the LPDC framework

 #### Prepackaged version

 This might be the easiest way to try the lpdc tools.
 We provide a prepackaged version [here](https://github.com/yovisto/dwerft/releases).
-You only need a current Java version (1.8) to run the jar file.
+You only need a current Java version (1.7) to run the jar file.

 The structure is as following:
 ```